SwabhanKatkoori/Project2/README.md

-*Project 2 grading docs is located within the root directory of the repository *Final video is located within the root directory of the repository *Code is located with .zip file
+*Project 2 grading docs is located within the root directory of the repository

+*Final video is located within the root directory of the repository

+*Code is located within d2l

 ## Project 2
 Created by Swabhan Katkoori and Ryan Hanks